Sys-Inventor-Lab/AI4System-OSML/server_with_Intel_Xeon_E5_2697_v4/apps/README.md

 2. The request per second(RPS) of an application can be dynamically changed by writing the RPS value to a file named `RPS_NOW`.

 #### How to run Tailbench
 Download TailBench data [here](http://tailbench.csail.mit.edu/tailbench.inputs.tgz).
-Place the decompressed data in the `volume` directory of the host machine.
+Place the decompressed data in the `volume/` directory of the host machine.

 ## MongoDB
 We use ycsb as the load generator.
 Run following scripts in the bash of the docker container with a name of `workload_container` to preload the test workload.